Gunman Adam Lanza killed himself and 27 others in December 2012

 Peter Lanza said that when his son was 11 or 12 years old, his demeanor changed, and he became more stressed and frustrated.
 And the father said he did not have a lot of interaction with his son during the year preceding the shooting, with Peter Lanza feeling “his ex-wife Nancy was a contributing factor to Adam distancing himself from him.”

 An unnamed man who said he spoke to Nancy Lanza in the days before the massacre told investigators that she was planning to sell her house and move to Washington state or North Carolina.
 In Washington, the report said, Adam was to attend a special school he wanted to go to.
 If they went to North Carolina, Adam was to work for a friend of Nancy Lanza who owned a computer technology business.

-The report is available at: www.ct.gov/StatePoliceNewtownReport.
+The report will be made available at: www.ct.gov/StatePoliceNewtownReport.

 CNN’s Chelsea J. Carter in Atlanta, Yon Pomrenze in New York, and the CNN New York bureau staff contributed to this report.